FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Quest List.md

 	Encounter 3:
 	Reward: 5 EXP
 	Encounter 4: (Optional; if players violently challenge the Pokemon for items back: 7 EXP) / (If players deal with encounter peacefully: 15 EXP)
+#### Tutorial: Kalos: A Historic Celebratory Reminder
+Players have made their way over to Lumiose City- the heart of the Kalos region, amidst a yearly tradition: A Historic-filled event explaining the past of Kalos and it's great war, how it was, and how it left the country before its eventual recovery into the beautiful scenic sites it is now.
+They also host a student performance, food stands, tasting tents, and examples of old Kalos toys and machinery as a way of preserving the old with the new, and hopefully preventing another future war if possible.
+Their belongings have already been moved by Machops from their buss, and taken to their rooms at a Hotel they'll be staying at, so they have a bunch of free time to explore around before they need to head back and get acquainted with their rooms.

+During the event, they'll take notice of performers on stilts walking around with a historic garb attempting to mimic the visage of The Old King of Kalos, with one of them, while tall, seem strangely standing-out amongst all of them all; wearing old and battered clothes from several decades ago- specifically a brown trench coat, grey beanie, brown tailcoat, black shirt, green bowtie, brown streaked trousers, and black and brown oxford shoes, walking through the crowds with a much different stride in their step.
+It seemed much more natural than the performers upon their lanky stilts, with each step sounding much fuller than every other as they make their way over to an archway, bending down underneath it to walk down to a much less unpopulated street followed by a Floette with a strange tri-pointed flower.

+Ignoring the man, there'll be obstacle courses, Pokemon Battles, mini-games, Questionaires, and plenty of food vendors, but players who've noticed the man will periodically be given another glimpse of the same man roaming around the city with the Floette, seeming to be watching over everyone as he roamed about, giving players more than enough opportunities to interact with them should they choose to.

+Upon speaking with the man, he'll at first appear with an intimidating stature, before speaking with a calm demeanour despite their looks; he'll claim he's just a simple old man from an older generation, with any conversations mostly leading to dead ends, answering any questions thrown his way before he asks if he can leave.
+He'll then walk away quietly amongst the crowds, eventually disappearing from sight as he walks away from the players.

+As the events die down, and less people populate the area, the events taking place seem to take a turn for anew as an orchestra begins to perform upon the big stage, accompanied by dressed performers re-enacting the old war and the climax of it with fireworks and a lightshow.
+If Players are able to notice, the old man is there, with a saddened expression upon his face and being comforted by his Floette.
+Suddenly, a fight breaks out amidst some drunken patrons arguing over the state of the war, who could've won the battles single-handedly, and what the best flavour of pokepuff flavour that goes with Lumiose Galettes and Berry Wine; the fight causing some serious damage in the area as the local police are having a bit of trouble reaching en-route.
+Any trainers are being asked to help quell the fight, to which the players are encouraged to help out with things.

+If Players beat the battle without trouble, Players who notice will see the old man reaching out to grab one of his Pokeballs in uncertainty before the battle ends, before feeling satisfied that he isn't needed.
+If Players struggle with the fight, the old man will call upon his Torkoal to use Stone Edge upon all of the enemy pokemon, dealing damage to them whilst lowering their initiative below the Players before retreating discretely from the battle.

+When Players return back to the Hotel for the night, they'll discover the one running the entire building is the old man themself as he hands over the keys to their rooms and their lockers which he stuffed their belongings into.
+He'll wish everyone a much calmer day tomorrow and hope that they enjoy everything that Lumiose City has to offer, while hoping that everyone learnt a thing or two about Lumiose City's history.
+	Encounter 1 (Optional): 1 Clauncher, 1 Ferroseed, 1 Snubbull
+	Reward: 3 EXP
+	Encounter 2 (Less Optional): 1 Stunky, 1 Shuckle, 1 Gothorita
+	Reward: 4 EXP
+	Encounter 3 (Less Optional): 1 Espeon, 1 Leafeon, 1 Umbreon
+	Reward: 6 EXP
+	Encounter 4 (Less Optional): 1 Liepard, 1 Lickilicky, 1 Florges
+	Reward: 7 EXP
+	Encounter 5: 1 Talon Flame, 1 Roserade, 1 Shedinja, 1 Smeargle, 1 Swanna, 1 Grumpig
+	Reward: 10 EXP
 #### Tutorial: Alola: A very Alolan Afternoon
 Players are going on a lucky trip to Alola's Hau'oli City and Iki Town on Melemele Island; experiencing the open and accepting environment whilst wild Pokemon live around and coexist with humanity.